maggierui/get-started-with-ai-chat/README.md

 # Get Started with Chat Using Microsoft Foundry

+> Project note: This codebase is based on the Microsoft "Get started with AI chat" template.
+It has been modified to test content retrieval performance and to validate our organization's content AI-readiness recommendations.
+Licensing remains consistent with the original template license in this repository.

 <div style="text-align:center;">

 [**SOLUTION OVERVIEW**](#solution-overview) \| [**GETTING STARTED**](#getting-started) \| [**LOCAL DEVELOPMENT**](#local-development) \| [**RESOURCE CLEAN-UP**](#resource-clean-up) \|  [**GUIDANCE**](#guidance) \| [**DISCLAIMERS**](#disclaimers)